pace-neutrons/resolution_functions/docs/source/howtos/programmatic_query.rst

 The above property returns only the recommended (usually latest) version of each model.
-These "models" are actually aliases that each point to a versioned model that actually holds the data.
+These "models" are actually aliases that each point to a versioned model which holds the data.
 These versioned models can be listed by using :py:meth:`~resolution_functions.instrument.Instrument.available_unique_models`:

 >>> tosca.available_unique_models